-What is psychotherapy and what can I expect?
+What is therapy?
+What can I expect?

-Here is a wonderful resource from the American Psychological Association for more information on therapy and what to expect!
+Check out this resource from the American Psychological Association for more information on therapy and what to expect: “Understanding psychotherapy and how it works”

-Confidentiality
+Confidentiality and Privacy

-When can a therapist share my private information without my permission?
+Can my therapist share my private information without my permission?

 In some specific situations, psychologists can share information without your permission.
 Common exceptions to confidentiality are: